guangjinpan/Wireless-Large-Model/README.md

 # Wireless-Large-Model
-Papers related to "wireless large AI models (LAMs)" and wireless foundation models.
+Papers related to **wireless large AI models (LAMs)** and wireless foundation models.

-📌 *This list is continuously updated.*
+📌 **This list is continuously updated.**

 Stay tuned and feel free to ⭐ star this repo to follow the latest progress.

-🤝 *Open to collaboration and discussion!*
+🤝 **Open to collaboration and discussion!**

-If you're interested in large model research, feel free to reach out for academic discussion or potential collaboration.
+> I'm open to discussions and potential collaborations on LAM research, especially in the areas of communication, sensing, and semantic communication.
+> 📬 Feel free to reach out via email: *guangjin.pan@chalmers.se*

 # 📡 Wireless Large AI Models Paper List